Treatment for Heroin Addiction in Austin, Texas

 How do you know if a loved one is using heroin and needs men’s addiction treatment?
 If someone in your life needs heroin addiction treatment, the following signs may appear:

-- Needing more of the drug to get the same effect (tolerance)
+- Needing more heroin to get the same effect (tolerance)

 - Skin irritation and scarring due to constant itching and picking at the skin